Bandytwin/Bandytwin.github.io/fog_prediction.md

 ### 1. Data Overview and Evaluation Metric

 The data provided is the raw output from 3D accelerometers worn by patients on their lower backs as they completed FOG inducing protocols.
-These sessions were video recorderd as well, and experts review to footage so they could label timestamps where FOG occured.
+These sessions were video recorderd as well, and experts reviewed the footage to label timestamps where FOG events occured.
 An example of this labeled acceleromtered data is shown below, with the dark grey band representing the presence of a FOG event.

 <img src="images/fog_sample.png?raw=true"/>